 Section 5.03.
 Sale of Plan Shares.
 A Participant may request that the Administrator sell all or any part of his Plan Shares at any time.
 A Participant who wishes to sell any part of his Plan Shares may do so by providing notice to the Administrator on an Applicable Form.
-Upon receipt of the notice, the Administrator, as the Participant's agent, shall sell the number of Plan Shares specified in the Participant's notice within five business days after receiving the Participant's notice of instruction to sell and shall deliver to the Participants, in which case the proceeds for each Participant shall be based on the average sales price of all shares aggregated and sold.
-Any sale may, but need not, be made by purchase for other Accounts, in which case the price shall be the mean of the high and low selling price of Common Stock as reported by the principal stock exchange on which the stock is traded on the date on which the Common Stock as reported by the principal stock exchange on which be paid for in cash at a price equal to the mean of the high and low selling price sold shall be paid for in cash at a price equal to the mean of the high and low selling prices of common Stock is traded on the date on which the Common Stock as reported by the principal stock exchange on which Common Stock is traded on the date on which the Stock is reported by the Participant's notice of instruction to sell or, if the stock is not traded on such date, the mean on the next prior date on which the Common Stock as reported by the principal stock exchange on which Common Stock is traded on the date on which the Stock is raded on the average of the stock is not traded on such date, the mean on the next prior date on which the Common Stock as reported by the principal stock exchange on which Common Stock is traded on the date on which the Stock is not traded on such date, the mean on the next prior date on which the Common Stock as reported by the principal stock exchange on which Common Stock is traded on the date on which the Common
+Upon receipt of the notice, the Administrator, as the Participant's agent, shall sell the number of Plan Shares specified in the Participant's notice within five business days after receiving the Participant's notice of instruction to sell and shall deliver to the Participant the proceeds of the sale, less a handling charge, brokerage commissions, and other costs of sale.
+Whole and fractional shares may be aggregated and sold with those of other Participants, in which case the proceeds for each Participant shall be based on the average sales price of all shares aggregated and sold.
+Any sale may, but need not, be made by purchase for other Accounts, in which case the price shall be the mean of the high and low selling price of Common Stock as reported by the principal stock exchange on which the stock is traded on the date on which the Administrator receives notice of instruction to sell, or, if the stock is not traded on such date, the mean on the next prior date on which the Common Stock was so traded.
+Any fractional shares that are not sold shall be paid for in cash at a price equal to the mean of the high and low selling prices of Common Stock as reported by the principal stock exchange on which Common Stock is traded on the date on which the Administrator receives notice of the Participant's notice of instruction to sell or, if the stock is not traded on such date, the mean on the next prior date on which the Common Stock was so traded.
+If a Participant elects to sell all of his Plan Shares, the Participant shall be deemed to have terminated participation in the Plan, and the provisions of Section 6.01 shall apply.